piere1234/LanStation/readme.md

 If this script works end-to-end for you, you can skip the manual setup section below.

 After that, you can use setup again to start the server, it won't reinstall everything, just start your server.
-I you want to reinitiate environment setup, delete.env.
+If you want to reinitiate environment setup, delete.env.

 ### Option 2: Manual setup